Kayleigh McEnany Will Feel Right At Home In Her New Job At Fox News

 It also remains to be seen just how far she’ll buy into current Republican rhetoric, which seems to be more and more extreme with each day.
 As her new colleagues Tucker Carlson, Laura Ingraham, and others embrace dangerous conspiracy theories like QAnon, will she go their way?

 As much as we’d love to forget they exist, former Trumpers seem to keep joining Fox News.
-Sarah Huckabee Sanders, another of Trump’s former press secretaries, joined Fox News before leaving to focus on her run for Arkansas governor.
-Larry Kudlow, Trump's former economic director, hosts his own show on Fox Business Network.
+Sarah Huckabee Sanders, another of Trump’s former press secretaries, joined the network before leaving to focus on her run for Arkansas governor.
+Larry Kudlow, Trump's former economic director, just started hosting his own show on Fox Business Network.
 Of course, one solution to the problem of never wanting to see these people again is just to never watch Fox News.
 And, well — done!